Consequences of Plagiocephaly

 Also, take your baby in your arms more , avoid laying him down in places where he supports his head inadequately.
 In other words, use less carts, hammocks, the car seat, … And if he falls asleep in one of these places, do not leave him there, take him to his crib.

 If the baby’s torticollis is very serious, you can choose to go to a physiotherapist .
-When the cases are very severe, with a very pronounced flattening of the head, it is best to get a DOC BAND® orthopedic band. – plagiocephaly helmet
+In severe cases, with a very pronounced flattening of the head, it is best to get a helmet.

-The band keeps the right points taut so that the skull takes the correct shape.
+The helmet keeps the right points taut so that the skull takes the correct shape.
 Its effectiveness is proven and should be used about 23 hours a day.
-This is the best way to avoid the consequences of plagiocephaly .
+This is the best way to avoid the consequences of plagiocephaly.

-If you want to share your experience with us, do not hesitate to leave your comment below and if you want to know more, we recommend that you read this blog about what plagiocephaly is and what the causes of plagiocephaly are .
+If you want to know more, we recommend you to read this blog on what is plagiocephaly and what are the causes of plagiocephaly.

-For more information on therapies for treatment , the extensive professional experience of our team (more than 35 years), or any information about cranial malformations , do not hesitate to contact our centers .
+For more information about therapies for plagiocephaly treatment , the extensive professional experience of our team (more than 35 years and more than 4,000 successfully treated cases), or any information about the therapies for plagiocephaly, do not hesitate to contact us.